MurtadhaInit/dotfiles/Notes.md

 # Notes about Dotfiles

-- See what other existing dot files can be included in the setup script file (example the remaining ZSH files).

-- Try to run the whole install script in head and in reality for testing purposes.

 - Somehow create a script for the .pyenv installation to install the latest version of Python and set it as the global Python, and install the latest version of Anaconda and possibly create a virtual envrionment for it (with pyenv-virtualenv).

   - Also install with pip to the 'global' version of Python in pyenv the packages used by vscode: autopep8 and pylint.